Lindstromer/docs/manual/properties/divider.rst

 .. attribute:: type: divider

 This property don't output any form or something like that.
-It outputs a h3 tag with the title inside and the instruction below.
+It outputs a h3 tag with the title inside and the description below.

 Settings
 -----------